alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Special keys
 * Led is mapped to Enter (needed sometimes with left end).
-* Menu is mapped to launch my windowns selector (launch rofi under linux with only my windows, switcheroo on windows).
+* Menu is mapped to launch my windows selector (launch rofi under linux with only my windows, switcheroo on windows).
+* Enter is mapped to _
+* Any is mapped to :

 ### Palm keys
-* Right Palm keys is mapped Ctrl+Shift+Z to launch my launcher (launch rofi under linux and executor.dk on windows).
+* Right Palm keys is mapped Shift+Super+Z to launch my launcher (launch rofi under linux and executor.dk on windows).
-* Left Palm keys is mapped to activate Leader key on my Vi mode (not really used, see below).
+* Left Palm keys is mapped to activate Leader key on my Vi mode.

-### Left side :
+### Left side
 Shift, Backspace, Ctrl, Alt.

 #### Shift